John Bache, Cheshire - Chair

 John Bacon JP, North Yorkshire

-John was appointed to the Northallerton Bench in 2005 and is an Approved Adult Court Chairman.
+John was appointed to the Northallerton Bench in 2005 and is an Approved Adult Court Chair.
 He also serves on the Family Panel and the Crown Court Panel.
-He has served on the North Yorkshire branch executive committee since 2009; member of the Council since 2011 and served as North Yorkshire branch chairman between 2011-14.
+He has served on the North Yorkshire branch executive committee since 2009; member of the Council since 2011 and served as North Yorkshire branch chair between 2011-14.

 John chairs the MA Adult Court Committee and the Restorative Justice Working Group.
 He also serves on the Lord Chief Justices' Disciplinary Panel.
 John graduated in 2010 from Cambridge University with a Master’s Degree (M.St.)
 (Cantab) in Criminology, Penology and Management.
 His research thesis: Making Progress in Restorative Justice: a qualitative study was used as a key reference point in the Restorative Justice Council's 2011 review of Best Practice Guidance for Restorative Justice Practice.